• Facebook

 Notes

 This macaroni salad tastes best if eaten within 3 days of making it.
-You can freshen up leftover pasta salad by stirring in a little bit of Greek yogurt, which brings back the creamy texture.
+You can freshen up leftover pasta salad by stirring in a little bit of Greek yogurt, sour cream or mayonnaise, which brings back the creamy texture.

 Please rate and review this recipe!